chezearth-personal/slack-alarm-service/README.md

 1. Logging and environment configs
 1. Develop unit tests and write the code for the controllers
 1. Develop unit tests and write the code for the alarm server and its helpers
-1. Develop e2e tests, with SLack receiving the alarms.
+1. Develop e2e tests, with Slack receiving the alarms.
 1. Build the docker images and run them with docker-compose.